 2. Radon, pet dander, mold, and other natural substances,

 In our state of Florida, given the hot, long summer, we probably spend even more time indoors than the average American.
 If that is the case, then we really need to do what we can to make sure that the air quality in our homes is as good as it can be.
 That is important not only for our own health but for the health of our loved ones.

 The good news – is we can do something about it ourselves.
 Beyond ensuring we have a reliable AC repair service in West Palm Beach, like Aztil Air Conditioning, available, it is always a good thing to be able to take matters into our own hands to improve our indoor air quality.

 This blog will take you through 4 top ways in which you can immediately improve your indoor air quality.
 That said, if you need to discuss your personal AC circumstances with a professional, do not hesitate to contact us at Aztil Air Conditioning.
 We are the top AC repair shop in West Palm Beach, FL.
 Call us today at 888-729-8452.

 Air Quality Tip #1 – Plants

 Who knew?
 Plants are not only decorative, bringing color and life into your home, but great for indoor air quality.
 As you can remember from 4th-grade science, plants breathe.
 They take in carbon dioxide and exhale oxygen.
 Since we and our pets breathe in oxygen and breathe out carbon dioxide, you are able to create a symbiotic relationship in your household.
 So, a houseplant is not just for good looks anymore, they can also filter the air inside your home.

 Here are some great air-filtering houseplants you may want to consider:

 1. English Ivy.
-NASA scientists have actually rated the English Ivy as the best houseplant for filtering air.
+NASA scientists have actually rated the English Ivy as the best houseplant for filtering the air.

 2. Rubber Tree.
 Thriving in poor lighting and requiring minimal care, the rubber tree can efficiently remove toxins from the air.